Laura Yeager: Military career

 Yeager was promoted to major in December 1998, lieutenant colonel in 2004, and colonel in 2011.
 After several staff appointments, she commanded 3rd Battalion, 140th Aviation Regiment, at Stockton, California, between 2006 and 2008.
 In 2010–11, she saw service in Iraq as the deputy commander of the Guard's 40th Combat Aviation Brigade, based in Taji.
 On March 8, 2016, she was promoted to brigadier general.
 In 2017, she became Commander, Joint Task Force North, part of United States Northern Command, at Fort Bliss, Texas—the first woman in that position.

 Yeager was promoted to major general on June 29, 2019 and assumed command of the Guard's 40th Infantry Division, a force of more than 10,000 soldiers.
 She became the first woman to command a United States Army infantry division; the change-of-command ceremony was held at the Joint Forces Training Base - Los Alamitos, California.
 She relinquished command of the division to her deputy, Major General Michael J. Leeney on May 15, 2022.

 Yeager's awards and decorations include the Defense Superior Service Medal, Legion of Merit with two bronze oak leaf clusters, the Bronze Star Medal, the Meritorious Service Medal with three bronze oak leaf clusters, and various other achievement, campaign and service medals.

 Personal life

 Yeager is married to retired Lieutenant Colonel Curtis Yeager.
+The surname Yeager was an anglicised orthographic transcription of the German surname Jäger (hunter) or Jaeger.
 They have four adult sons.
 She left active duty and entered the Army Reserve when their first son was born, saying it would be difficult for them both to be on active duty at the same time.
 When her husband retired, Yeager took a full-time position with the California National Guard.
 She has commented that, "As a female, I feel like the Guard and Reserve components are such a great way to serve and yet still have some good family-life balance."
 She was a member of Grizzly Gabbers from 2015 to 2019, a Toastmasters club based in Sacramento and sponsored by the California National Guard.